 'Setting the Watch' dates back to the year 886 when Alfred the Great visited the City in those unsettled and troubled Viking times, and was so impressed by the place itself and the support he was given by the people against the intruders that he decided to grant the community a Royal Charter.
-As it was a spontanious decision he did not have a parchment scroll or anything of that prepared.
+As it was a spontaneous decision he did not have a parchment scroll or anything of that prepared.
 All he had to offer them as a symbol of the Charter was a horn.
 He told them that they should treasure the h

-It was at that time he told the people of Ripon that they should be vigilant as the Vikings were still a threat and other unruley elements in the land could descend upon them and they risked losing all they held dear.
+It was at that time he told the people of Ripon that they should be vigilant as the Vikings were still a threat and other unruly elements in the land could descend upon them and they risked losing all they held dear.
 He suggested that they appoint a 'Wakeman'.
-The 'Wakeman' would be a man who stayed awake and petrolled the area all through the hours of darkness keeping a watchful eye while others sleep safely in their beds.
+The 'Wakeman' would be a man who stayed awake and patrolled the area all through the hours of darkness keeping a watchful eye while others sleep safely in their beds.
 So they appointed a 'Wakeman', and they further decided the he could put the Horn to good

 e Wakeman House', and is now used as a cafe.
 However Mr. Riply did not trust his Hornblower and put a rule in place so that he could keep his eye on him and to make sure he has done his duty each evening.
-That rule requires that when the Hornblower has 'Set the Watch' at the market cross at 9pm, he must find the Mayor of the day, wherever he is in the City and report to him that he has done his duty by standing in front of him and after sounding the Horn three times, he must bow his head, raise his hat and shout the words "Mr. Mayor, the Watch is Set".
+That rule requires that, when the Hornblower has 'Set the Watch' at the market cross at 9pm, he must find the Mayor of the day, wherever he is in the City and report to him that he has done his duty by standing in front of him and after sounding the Horn three times, he must bow his head, raise his hat and shout the words "Mr. Mayor, the Watch is Set".
 That is still done today, and must be done wherever the Mayor is, whether it be at home, at a function, or in the Town Hall.
-If the Mayor is outside the City or away on holiday it has to be done on the Town Hall steps as if he was in residence.
+If the Mayor is outside the City or away on holiday it had to be done on the Town Hall steps as if he was in residence.

 It is said that if the Horn is not sounded to his satisfaction, the ghostly face of Hugh Ripley will appear in the attic window of the Wakemans House and a pest

-The nightly Ceremony attract visitors from all over the world as well as from every part of the U.K. At the height of summer there could be up to a hundred people there each evening, and in the depth of winter there is always some people looking on.
+The nightly Ceremony attract visitors from all over the world as well as from every part of the U.K. At the height of summer there could be up to a hundred people there each evening, and in the depth of winter there are always some people looking on.

 The city has four Ceremonial Horns.
 The original Charter Horn given by Alfred the Great in 886 does still exist.
 It is not blown any more and is in safe keeping in the Town Hall.
 It is now covered in black velvet and capped with solid silver and hangs on a wide leather Baldric which bears the badges and crests of previous Mayors and Wakemen.

 The Charter Horn was replaced by the 1690 horn which is the only Horn the city ever paid for.
-They were charged six shillings and eight pence at the time, which is equal to a mere thirty four pence in todays money.
-It is recorded that it was considered a princely sum, and those who charged that price were refered to as no less than thieves, rogues and vagabonds by the Council members of the day.
+They were charged six shillings and eight pence at the time, which is equal to a mere thirty four pence in today's money.
+It is recorded that it was considered a princely sum, and those who charged that price were referred to as no less than thieves, rogues and vagabonds by the Council members of the day.
 That Horn can still be used today f

 The next Horn to be introduced was a very large African Ox Horn given in 1886 to celebrate 1000 years of granting of the first Charter.
-This is always in the possession of the first Deputy Hornblower who has to be fully equiped and prepared at all times to stand in at short notice should the Hornblower of the day himself be unable to carry out the duty of 'Setting the Watch'.
+This is always in the possession of the first Deputy Hornblower who has to be fully equipped and prepared at all times to stand in at short notice should the Hornblower of the day himself be unable to carry out the duty of 'Setting the Watch'.

-Horn number four, is the one used by George Pickles the present Hornblower.
+Horn number four, is the one used by George Pickles the Hornblower from 2004 to 2015.
 This was given to the City in 1986 to celebrate 1100 years of granting of the first Charter.
 It is a large Ox type animal Horn with copper fittings and was created by a local craftsman and financed and donated to the City by a local company called Si

-ands 93 feet (30Mtrs) up on top ot the Obelisk as a symbol of the City.
+ands 93 feet (30Mtrs) up on top of the Obelisk as a symbol of the City.
 It is a weather vane and also a sealed time capsule.
 It was sealed the time before last in 1889 for one hundred years, and it was always said it contained 7 gold sovereigns.
-It was taken down in 1986, three years before the hundred years was up because urgent repair wotk was needed to the upper part of the Obelisk.
-When it was opend up the sovereings were gone and there was just the bill for last time repairs were carried out.This, to put it mildly, did cause some dissapointment !!.
+It was taken down in 1986, three years before the hundred years was up because urgent repair work was needed to the upper part of the Obelisk.
+When it was opened up the sovereigns were gone and there was just the bill for the last time repairs were carried out.This, to put it mildly, did cause some disappointment !!.
 It was re-sealed in 1986 for a further 100 years and this time there is money inside the sealed Horn.
 Maundy money given to the City by the Queen is now in the